Split and Merge: Aligning Position Biases in LLM-based Evaluators

 \subsection{Experimental Setup}

 \parh{Datasets.}~We evaluate \tool\ using the MT-Bench benchmark~\citep{zheng2023judging}, following the experimental setup in \cite{wang2023large}.
-MT-Bench contains 80 elaborated questions spanning 8 categories (Writing, Roleplay, Reasoning, Math, Coding, Extraction, STEM, and Humanities).
+MT-Bench contains 80 elaborated open-ended questions spanning 8 categories (Writing, Roleplay, Reasoning, Math, Coding, Extraction, STEM, and Humanities).
 For each question, MT-Bench provides several candidate answers from different LLMs.
 We consider eight different combinations of LLM answers (see more details in~\AP~\ref{app:llm-details}), and we consider all three comparison forms (score-based, likert-based, and relation-based) in the pairwise comparison paradigm.
 Thus, we have $80*8*3=1920$ inputs to evaluate each LLM evaluator.
-We interpret the datasets as large and diverse enough to provide a comprehensive evaluation of \tool\ across different LLMs and comparison forms.
+We use this diverse dataset to provide a comprehensive evaluation of \tool\ across several representative LLMs and comparison forms.
 Additionally, an extended evaluation on a larger set of open-ended questions can be found in~\AP~\ref{app:generalizability}.

-\parh{Implementation Details.}~In this work, we include both locally deployable models that are open-source and proprietary models that are accessed through only cloud APIs as LLM evaluators.
-For local models, we select Chatglm2~\citep{chatglm2} and Llama2~\citep{touvron2023llama2}, due to their notable efficacy and convenient local deployment capabilities.
-For cloud-based LLMs, we use GPT (including both GPT-4 and GPT-3.5)~\citep{openai2023gpt4} from OpenAI, Qwen~\citep{qwen} from Alibaba, and Claude2~\citep{claude2} from Anthropic.
-The rationale for using these models is based on their exceptional performance, since they are considered among the most advanced and powerful in the world.
-Details on the specific LLM versions evaluated are provided in~\AP~\ref{app:llm-details}.
-We run experiments on a GPU server with Intel Xeon Platinum 8276 CPU, 256GB of RAM, and 4 NVIDIA A100 GPUs.
-This server is capable of performing cloud API calls and local LLM inference.
+\parh{Models.}~In this work, we include both locally deployable models that are open-source and proprietary models that are accessed through only cloud APIs as LLM evaluators.
+Details on the specific LLM versions evaluated are given in~\AP~\ref{app:llm-details}.

-\parh{Deterministic Results.}~To assure reproducibility, we employ various methods to mitigate the inherent randomness in the decoding process of LLMs.
-For models using cloud API, the hyper-parameter ``temperature'' is uniformly set to 0 across all evaluators.
-For local models, the sampling function is deactivated during the decoding phase to get deterministic results.
+\parh{Response Length and generalizability.}~ In \F~\ref{fig:example}, two assistants provide responses of similar length.
+However, given the open-ended nature of the questions in MT-Bench, different LLMs may produce responses that differ substantially in both length and content for the same question.
+To assess \tool's adaptability to open-ended questions, we analyzed the statistics of all responses, presented in \T~\ref{tab:response-length-statistic}.
+Our findings indicate that the lengths of responses from the LLMs vary considerably, underscoring \tool's flexibility in handling open-ended questions.
+Additionally, we explore \tool's generalizability by examining the relationship between answer length and inconsistency (\AP~\ref{appsub:response-len-inconrate}) and evaluate its performance on extremely short responses (\AP~\ref{appsub:response-len-short-extreme}).
+More details are provided in~\AP~\ref{app:response-len}.